 You have worked for many years on the ethical dimensions of development and know very well the trajectory of the capabilities approach.
 How do you think we should rethink the concept of human development in the current context?

 I believe that the current situation created by COVID-19 shows us one very important issue: our lack of capacity to anticipate key challenges for human development.
-I believe our societies have focused too much on predicting what will happen in the near future, but we have failed to inquire on what are the longer-term options for the future.
+I believe our societies have focused too much on predicting what will happen in the near future, and this means we have failed to think about longer-term options for the future.
 This fixation on predicting what will happen spreads to all areas of life, from sports to the economy.
-It seems we are uncomfortable debating what ought to be done and end up more interested in what is likely to be – rather than with what could be if we act appropriately – and what should be.
+It seems we are uncomfortable debating what could or should be done and end up more interested in what is likely to be done.

-Clearly one important issue in this normative exercise is to envision what our obligations to future generations should be.
-Development for the future is something that needs to be more carefully articulated than what we have done in the past.
-If we continue in the development trajectory of today, we are going to be facing a major catastrophic situation.
+Clearly, one important issue in this normative exercise is to envision what our obligations to future generations should be.
+Development for the future is something that needs to be more carefully articulated than in the past.
+If we continue along the development trajectory of today, we are going to be facing major catastrophic situations.
 Our ethics will need to change, because some people are going to have to forgo certain ways of living if we’re going to survive.
-We see some of this today, with the reopening of our societies after the peak of the epidemic starts to recede.
+We see some of this today, with the reopening of our societies when the peak of the pandemic starts to recede.
 Some even argue that the social and economic pressures for reopening societies means that some will have to die for the sake of economic recovery and we need to accept that sacrifice.
-It is frightening, but it is the attitude of many today and requires moral critique.
+It is frightening, but it is the attitude of many today and this requires moral critique.

-A second key area fundamental for the rethinking of human development is related to governance.
+A second key area that is fundamental for the rethinking of human development is related to governance.
 I have worked for many years on democratic governance.
-More than a decade ago, this was a central topic in the UN Development work.
+More than a decade ago, this was a central topic in the UN’s development work.
 But democratic governance is even more important and called for today.
-Current levels of inequality and unbalances in power means peoples’—especially powerless peoples’—voices must be heard and become influential in local, national and in global debates.
+Current levels of inequality and imbalances in power means that the voices of people – especially powerless people – must be heard and become influential in local, national and global debates.
 There is an urgent need for all types of people and groups to be actively involved in the creation of our common future.
-A pertinent example is the “Black Lives Matter” response to racial injustice in U.S. policing and incarceration.
+A pertinent example is the ‘Black Lives Matter’ response to racial injustice in policing and incarceration in the United States.

 Governance is about process and clearly there are many different conceptions of democracy.
-But most of then are thin and incomplete.
-We need a strong, deep and inclusive view of democratic governance to guide the re-articulation of human development, to guide social change.
-When looking at what is happening in the United States today, when a minority has decided to reopen our society too early and too fast, those voices contrary to this reopening are silenced, the voices of women, of minorities, and the vulnerable.
+But most of them are thin and incomplete.
+We need a strong, deep and inclusive view of democratic governance to guide the rearticulation of human development, to guide social change.
+When looking at what is happening in the United States today, when a minority has decided to reopen our society too early and too fast, those voices that challenge this reopening are silenced, the voices of women, minorities and the vulnerable.

-Good democratic governance is about broad participation, especially that of those who have been overlooked and repressed in the past.
-To me this simply means that good development is about democratic development.
-This combination will and should may take different forms in different contexts.
-Bringing development and democracy together in creative ways should be the basis for development and democracy assistance, as argues Thomas Carothers, the director of the Democracy and Rule of Law Project at the Carnegie Endowment at the Brookings Institution.
+Good democratic governance is about broad participation, especially of those who have been overlooked and repressed in the past.
+To me, this simply means that good development is about democratic development.
+This combination will and should take different forms in different contexts.
+Bringing development and democracy together in creative ways should be the basis for development and assistance, as argued by Thomas Carothers, the director of the Democracy and Rule of Law Project at the Carnegie Endowment for International Peace.

 Tell us more about the importance of development ethics.

 Ethicists are also needed because all development work – planning, execution, evaluation, modification – should have a local emphasis.
-We do not need outside ethicists that just bring in blueprints that they may have developed for another part of the world.
-What is needed is their effective involvement in and ongoing dialogue with local communities and people.
-This is the way to ensure that challenges such as inequality, gender injustice, and corruption are confronted; that the participation of vulnerable groups play out in concrete situations.
+We do not need outside ethicists who just bring in blueprints they may have developed for another part of the world.
+What is needed is their effective involvement in, and ongoing dialogue with, local communities and people.
+This is the way to ensure that challenges such as inequality, gender injustice and corruption are confronted, so that the participation of vulnerable groups plays out in concrete situations.

-Normative or ethical training is important, because if done in the right way, it can bring to light these issues and challenges.
-Of course, some professionals care a lot about these matters – human costs and the impact of different development programs on people – but an expansion of this ethical inquiry would improve the outcomes and enable better implementation of visionary views on human development.
+Normative or ethical training is important, because if done in the right way it can bring to light these issues and challenges.
+Of course, some professionals care a lot about these matters – human costs and the impact of different development programmes on people – but an expansion of this ethical inquiry would improve the outcomes and enable better implementation of visionary views on human development.

 What are the key challenges today to that idea of human development?

-I believe we need to continue putting normative concerns at the center of human development and show that measures like GDP are at best means to human ends (and often not very good ones).
-Bridging the gaps between academics, policy makers, and those in the development trenches is another way to demonstrate the relevance of human development.
+I believe we need to continue putting normative concerns at the centre of human development and show that measures like Gross Domestic Product are at best a means to human ends (and often not very good ones).
+Bridging the gaps between academics, policy-makers and those in the development trenches is another way to demonstrate the relevance of human development.